chef/chef-web-docs/content/community_guidelines.md

     depend on the work of others.
 -   Decisions that you make often will affect others in the community.
 -   Disagreements happen, but should not be an excuse for poor behavior and bad manners.
-When disagreements do happen, let’s work together to solve them effectively and in a way that ensures that everyone understands what the disagreements were.
+When disagreements do happen, let's work together to solve them effectively and in a way that ensures that everyone understands what the disagreements were.
 -   Our community spans languages, cultures, perspectives (and